Signs Of Nursing Home Neglect

 If your loved one has suddenly lost weight, is frequently groggy from over-medication, has unexplained bruises or is withdrawn or fearful of the nursing home staff it may be time to get outside help.
 It only takes one “bad apple” on the staff to make your loved one’s life miserable.
 By speaking up and getting a professional involved you are doing your part to make certain any abuse ends.
 Calling attention to the issue can also ensure the safety of not only your loved one, but all residents.

 If you suspect nursing home neglect or abuse do not hesitate to speak with an attorney.
 Make certain you document the injuries with detailed and dated notes and photos.
 An attorney can consult with the facility’s medical staff and review the pertinent information related to the case.

 When It’s Time To Get A Professional Involved

 If your loved one was injured or received substandard nursing home care, contact us.
-Call our Greensboro or Burlington office at 336-285-0925.
+Call our Greensboro office at 336-285-0925.
 Evening and weekend appointments can be arranged.